 (2) Calm down already.
 Take a break from the discussion if it gets too heated.
 Research shows that it is particularly important for men to take some time to get their heart-rate down if they are starting to get really angry.
 Agree on a time, maybe a ½ hour later, to get back together and re-open discussion.
 Then go do something to get your mind off the fight for a little while.
 If you know how to meditate, this is the time to do it.
 If you struggle with getting too worked up during a fight, you gotta learn how to calm yourself down.
 Whatever you do, don't go off into some corner to sulk, or plot out your winning arguments, as I am prone to do.
 (I've been known to jot down key bullet points to make my argument air-tight.
 This is not a good way to reduce the adrenaline coursing through my veins.)
 The goal is to chill out so that you can come back to the discussion calm.

 (3) Master the art of negotiation.
-This means you need to accept the influence of your partner, even if at first you think he or she is being totally irrational.
+This means you need to accept the influence of your partner, even if at first you think they are being totally irrational.
 Gottman recommends the "Aikido principle: Yield to win."
 This is the simple fact that if you want to "win" an argument, you cannot simply counter everything your "opponent" says: this will only escalate the fight.
 What we need to do is get our partner to agree with us on at least some points, and in order to do this, we absolutely must find something we agree with in what our partner is saying.
 This is a tough one for me, given my stunning gift for argument and tendency to be 100% right.

 My friend Eileen Healy, a great family counselor, cautions that done wrong this strategy can lead to a solution no one is happy with.
 For example: I give something up, then you give something up, then I give…until there is nothing left that either of us wants.
 That much compromise isn't going to resolve the conflict satisfactorily.
 Eileen stresses that the art of negotiation involves positive problem solving, and that we should work on it until we both feel like we have a good solution, or at least one we are both willing to try.